 An ArcGIS identity, also known as named user, grants a short-lived access token giving your application permission to access the content and services authorized to your application user's existing ArcGIS Online or ArcGIS Enterprise account.
 This temporary token is created using OAuth 2.0 protocol and authorizes your application to act on the user's behalf without revealing their secure password to your application.
 The authenticated user can access premium content and services through your application that are metered to their ArcGIS subscription; during the authenticated period, your app can access the user's content on their behalf.

-If your application will access your users' secure content in the ArcGIS Platform or if you plan to distribute your application through ArcGIS Marketplace, you must use ArcGIS identity authentication.
+If your application will access your users' secure content in ArcGIS or if you plan to distribute your application through ArcGIS Marketplace, you must use ArcGIS identity authentication.

 Implement an OAuth 2.0 authentication workflow.

 User authorizes your application.

-The ArcGIS Platform exchanges the authorization code from user authorization for a temporary access token.
+ArcGIS exchanges the authorization code from user authorization for a temporary access token.

-Use the access token to authenticate with ArcGIS Platform according to your specific client API.
+Use the access token to authenticate with ArcGIS according to your specific client API.

 ArcGIS identity authorization allows the user + app to perform specific tasks affiliated with the platform, such as: